simonspa/corryvreckan/src/modules/OnlineMonitor/README.md

 Several keywords can be used in the plot path, which are parsed and interpreted by the OnlineMonitor module:

 * `%DETECTOR%`: If this keyword is found, the plot is added for each of the available detectors by replacing the keyword with the respective detector name.
-* `%DUT%`: This keyword is replaced by the vale of the `DUT` configuration key of the framework.
+* `%DUT%`: This keyword is replaced by the value of the `DUT` configuration key of the framework.
 * `%REFERENCE%`: This keyword is replaced by the vale of the `reference` configuration key of the framework.

 The "corryvreckan" namespace is not required to be added to the plot path.